 BIKES YOU’VE NEVER SEEN BEFORE: ALOOP XMX 250 FREESTYLE

 Everybody knows that Freestyle Motocross is only a fad, right?
-Just like JT’s pink pants, glitter covered Scott goggles and mullet hair cuts.
+But, it refuses to die—Just like JT’s pink pants, glitter covered Scott goggles and mullet hair cuts.
 Okay, so maybe mullet hair cuts can’t be killed, but they should be.
-The real question is, why would a 40-something off road racer from the Colorado mountains set out to build the ultimate freestyle bike?
+The real question is, why would a 40-something off-road racer from the Colorado mountains set out to build the ultimate freestyle bike?
 The answer?
 Because his two teenage sons, Scott and Chris, both like freestyle motocross.
 Plus, Pete Denison is one happenin’ old-timer–wrist tattoo, fedora and all.

 HOW THE IDEA GOT GERMINATED